 A: The Grange Audubon Center 505 W Whittier Columbus Ohio 43215

 Q: What happens during the rides?

 A: After introductions and a brief safety chat, we head out on the road and ride for a couple of miles at a time, stopping periodically for ride leaders to check in, discuss features of the route, process incidents that occur, answer questions and critique unsafe riding habits.
-We ride approximately 8 miles, then return to Goodale Park, where participants can ask final questions.
+We ride approximately 8 miles, then return to the start, where participants can ask final questions.